The Complete Guide to Microsoft Teams Status Icons

 Away (yellow clock)

-Set automatically when Teams detects no mouse or keyboard activity for ~5 minutes.
+Set automatically in two situations: when Teams detects no mouse or keyboard activity for ~5 minutes, or instantly the moment you lock your PC (or it goes to sleep).
 This is the state most people are trying to avoid when they look for tools to keep Teams active.
+For the full breakdown of when the yellow clock appears, see Teams Away status.

 What others see: yellow clock icon.
 The visual is identical to "Be Right Back" and "Appear Away" — others can't distinguish between voluntary and automatic.